 What unites us together is more than what separates us.
-These are the beliefs that we hold that we think are essential.
+The following are the beliefs that we hold and think are essential.
 In these essential areas we have unity, in the non-essentials we have liberty.

 Our Core Values